 If you have a way with words and want to share your story – be it of your first donation or your five hundredth – then please email it to email@example.com, including your name and contact details.

 We urgently need thousands more black donors as they are more likely to have the blood type needed to treat the increasing number of patients suffering from sickle cell disease.
-You can register as a blood donor today.
+You can sign up as a blood donor today.

 Become a blood donor